-Note: A CDL of any class allows you to drive your personal vehicle.
-You won't need any other license!
+NOTE: A commercial driver's license (CDL) of any class allows you to drive your personal vehicle.
+You will not need any other license.
 The following are types of CDL endorsements you may need:

 - T Doubles/Triple trailers

 - P Passengers

 - N Tankers

 - H Hazardous Materials

 - X Hazardous Materials and Tankers

 - S School Bus